rubenvar/csv-reader/README.md

 ## What is this?

-A browser extension.
+A browser extension with 2k+ users.

-It will transform raw `csv` data into a simple `html` table, and show it online in the same tab.
+It transforms raw `csv` data into a simple `html` table, and shows it online in the same tab.

 Available free for [Chrome](https://chrome.google.com/webstore/detail/csv-reader/dnioinfbhmclclfdbcnlfgbojdpdicde) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/csv-reader/).